adityashrm21/book-recommender-system-rbm/README.md

 ## Why use RBM for recommendation?

 RBMs are unsupervised learning algorithms which try to **reconstruct** user input and in order to achieve this, they try to learn patterns from the examples in our data.
 This is then used to create a lower-dimensional representation of the pattern which can later be used to reconstruct approximations of the original input.
 Their ability to do this makes them a good fit for our problem because we need the algorithm to identify a pattern (the reading taste of a user) from the input and reconstruct it in the form of a score for each book (a rating essentially).
 This ultimately would help us in providing recommendations to that user based on the reconstructed scores.

-## Requirements:

-- Python 3.6 and above
-- Tensorflow 1.4.1 (can be newer if a different CUDA version is installed)
-- CUDA 8.0 (Optional - if you have access to a GPU)
-- NumPy
-- Pandas
-- Matplotlib

 ## Dataset